tanzirmehedi/eDySec/README.md

     "Related Works": {},
     "Images": {},
     "LICENSE": null,
-    "README.md": null
+    "README.md": null,
-    "SECURITY.md": null
+    "SECURITY.md": null,
-    "edysec_runner.py": null
+    "empidysec_runner.py": null,
-    "requirements.txt": null,
+    "requirements.txt": null
   }
 }
 ```

 ---

-## How to Run the Project in GitHub Dev Env
+## 7. Reproducing the Study in GitHub Dev Env

-This repository includes `edysec_runner.py`, a Python utility to help you **check the project structure**, **set up the environment**, and **run all Jupyter notebooks (`.ipynb`)** across folders and subfolders in the correct order.
+This repository includes `empidysec_runner.py`, a Python utility to **check the project structure**, **set up the environment**, and **run all Jupyter notebooks (`.ipynb`)** across folders and subfolders in the correct study order.

-To run this project in **GitHub Codespaces / GitHub Dev**, open the repository in GitHub Dev by replacing `.com` with `.dev` in the URL: https://github.dev/****/eDySec/
+To run this project in **GitHub Codespaces / GitHub Dev**, open the repository in GitHub Dev by replacing `.com` with `.dev` in the URL: https://github.dev/****/empiDySec/

-Once the environment is opened, launch the terminal and run the required setup and execution commands provided in the project.
+Once the environment is opened, launch the terminal and run the required setup and execution commands provided below.

 ### Important Note

 Before executing the pipeline, please ensure that all **dataset paths and locations** are correctly configured according to your environment.
 Incorrect dataset paths may result in runtime errors or missing data issues.

----

-### What the Runner Does
+### 7.1 What the Runner Does

-The script supports the following tasks:

 - validates the repository structure
 - checks that key folders and files exist
 - installs dependencies from `requirements.txt`
 - discovers notebooks recursively inside subfolders
-- runs notebooks in the expected workflow order
+- runs notebooks in the expected study workflow order
 - executes each notebook from its own directory so relative paths continue to work
 - optionally saves executed notebooks to a separate output directory
 - writes an execution summary report
 - can continue even if some notebooks fail

----

-### Main Commands (Ubuntu)
+### 7.2 Main Commands (Ubuntu)

 #### 1. Install system dependencies